 - Muscle pain – mixed with a cream carrier, massage into muscle groups and joints for quick relief

 - Headache relief – rub diluted peppermint across the temple or on the occipital muscle at the back of the neck.

-- A few drops on a cottonball swabbed around doorways, windows and sink will help to repel ants.
+- A few drops on a cotton ball swabbed around doorways, windows, and sink will help to repel ants.

-Major medical centers including John’s Hopkins, The Mayo Clinic and the Cleveland Clinic are doing essential oil research with Peppermint.
-Clinical trials with colostomy patients have shown a relaxed effect on the bowel muscles, reduced pain & spasms.
+Major medical centers including John’s Hopkins, The Mayo Clinic, and the Cleveland Clinic are doing essential oil research with Peppermint.
+Clinical trials with colostomy patients have shown a relaxing effect on the bowel muscles, reduced pain & spasms.
 On a totally different plane, intercollegiate athletes are part of a project to measure performance changes while competing in an environment where peppermint essential oil is infused in the air.
 On average, they ran faster, did more push-ups, and exhibited more body strength than those who did not inhale Peppermint.

 This little mint is a natural power plant of pharmacopeia!
 If you want to start experimenting and learning about essential oils, keep a 5 ml bottle in your medicine cabinet.
 You can also drop a few leaves into hot water and allow them to steep, filling your room with the natural essence.
 Take your first step toward a more natural, holistic lifestyle and experience the benefits of Peppermint.